dinomar/MastodonImageBot/README.md

 #### Linux:
 Download and install [.NET Core 3.1 Runtime](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu)

+Download and unzip the latest version [here](https://github.com/dinomar/MastodonImageBot/releases/tag/V1.0.0).

 Navigate to the extracted folder and run `dotnet ImageBot.dll`, this will start the initial setup of the bot.

 ### Initial setup and authorization.